How Long Does It Take To Sell A Sarasota Mobile Home?

 Well, let me read a portion of the handwritten note from the seller.
 We just received it last week.
 “We accepted an offer on our mobile home within 10 days of our listing.
 We would highly recommend Mark and The Mobile Home Dealer as you’ll receive the best service an agent could provide.
 We are extremely pleased with The Mobile Home Dealer.”

 Mobile homes are a great, affordable housing option and one that will provide a faster than normal sale but has not seen the dramatic increase in price valuation as a single-family market has seen, throughout this real estate housing bubble that we’re currently in.

 Having said that, several market reports are forecasting an increase in mobile home sales in 2022 and 2023.
 In 2020, there was a big jump in the average price of mobile homes in Florida according to US census data.

 Since 2014, prices of new mobile homes have spiked.
 That said, the average price of a mobile home is still much more affordable than the average price of a single-family traditional home.
 According to the U.S. Census data, the average price of a new manufactured home is $108,100 with a 19.5% increase from 2020.
 The average price of a single-family conventional home is $454,000.

 Although the price of new mobile homes is rapidly increasing, Buyers who have limited budgets still have many choices There are mobile homes that cost as low as $10,000 and can be good enough for a single homeowner.
 For a single family of two, the options are bigger.

-Having said that, even though there are many buyers shopping around, a mobile home can be hardly sold if the price is unreal.
-There are sellers who are pricing their mobile homes way above the market value, which makes homes hard to sell.
+Having said that, even though many buyers are shopping around, a mobile home can be hardly sold if the price is unreal.
+Some sellers are pricing their mobile homes way above the market value, which makes homes hard to sell.

 We at the Mobile Home Dealer cater to both mobile home buyers and sellers.
 Whether you are selling your mobile home or looking to buy one, give us a call for smooth transactions.